anhtungnguyen/WildFuturesPollinatorDetectorDMMS/README.md

 - Future steps for scalability
 - Recommendations for improvements

+We recommend that you download and install VSCode to run all of the below components.
+You can download an learn how to use VSCode at this [link](https://code.visualstudio.com/docs).

 ## Set up to run on Linux OS

 ### Installation and Dependencies: